fdcl-gwu/uav_simulator/README.md

   * `0-5`: set the flight mode without clicking on the GUI
 * Please not that the GUI must be in focus for any of the above keys to work.
 * If you want to change the above keyboard shortcuts, you can do so by editing `on_key_press` function in `gui.py`.

+## Running Unit-Tests
+* Make sure you are in the main directory.
+* Run `python -m unittest`.
+* Unit tests have only been tested on Python 3.9.
+* Currently, unit test only covers the `matrix_utils.py` module.